leota0608/CS-30-Final-Project/test/alphatest.md

         - Does the robot pick cards once the sum is over 21.
         - Are the robot cards printed correctly.
 (In the past it was observed that sometimes more or less cards are printed than existing in robot's deck)
+        - does find_sum works in finding maximum sum of 21
     * End Phase(Leo):
         - Is the player able to play all cards
         - Is the bot able to play all cards